blogmywiki/PiLittleRadio/README.md

         name            "My ALSA Device"
         mixer_type      "software"
 }`
 - My audio jack audio was too quiet, so I fixed this using `alsamixer`.
 Press F6, select the headphones and turn the volume up.
 I went up to about 80%.
 Press ESC to escape.
+Test it out by playing some radio `mpc play 1` then try `mpc volume +10` or `mpc volume -10` to increase and decrease the volume.

 ### Install a webserver
 - to come